Andrew J. Grayson

 Andrew Jackson Grayson (1819–1869) was an American ornithologist and artist.

 Grayson was the author of Birds of the Pacific Slope (1853–69), which he considered to be a completion of John James Audubon's Birds of America.

-Early life
+Early life and education

 Grayson was born August 20, 1819, in the northwest corner of Louisiana, on the Ouachita River, where his father had a cotton plantation.
-At his local school, the teachers were poorly trained, so later on, his father sent him to St. Mary's College in St. Louis, Missouri.
+Later on, his father sent him to St. Mary's College in St. Louis, Missouri.
 There, they discouraged him from studying art.

+He developed a talent for drawing the birds he observed in the bayous while in his teens.
+However, he was once punished by a schoolteacher for drawing instead of doing his lessons.
+Admonished by his father, he stopped drawing birds for the next 25 years.

 Moving west

 After his father died, Mr. Grayson used his inherited funds to invest in a small store.
 As he ignored it for the most part it went out of business fairly quickly.
 After meeting frontiersmen in his college years, he developed an insatiable urge to move west.
 After he married his wife, Frances J. Timmons, on July 21, 1842, they decided to move to California.
 They had a child in 1845, Edward B. Grayson, and moved to St. Louis to begin the journey.
 In April 1846, Grayson led a party of migrants out of Independence, Missouri.
 Other groups joined along the way.
 At Fort Bridging, a conman, L. W. Hastings, persuaded one of the groups to take a shortcut through a mountain pass.
 They ended up being the Donner Party.

 The party Grayson led reached Fort Hall, Idaho.
 In between there and California, Grayson lost half his group.
 In late 1846, they reached San Francisco.